 Use of University electronic mail systems will constitute awareness and acceptance of the responsibilities regarding the access and responsible and ethical use of these systems as presented in this and other access and acceptable use policies of University computing, networking, telephony and information resources.

-This policy applies to all persons accessing and using University electronic mail systems.
-These persons include students, faculty, staff, persons retained to do University work, and any other person extended access and use privileges by the University given the availability of these systems, and in accordance with University contractual agreements and obligations.
+This policy applies to all students, faculty, staff, and any other person extended access and use privileges by the University.

 Electronic mail systems covered